 McGladrey is the brand under which RSM McGladrey, Inc. and McGladrey & Pullen, LLP serve clients' business needs.
-The two firms operate as separate legal entities in an alternative practice structure.

 Member of RSM International network, a network of independent accounting, tax and consulting firms.

 MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE PERIOD JULY 1, 2011 TO JUNE 30, 2012